m3t4n01a/m3t4n01a.github.io/about.md

 [2] Navigating cognition: Spatial codes for human thinking.
 See [here](http://science.sciencemag.org/content/362/6415/eaat6766).

-I also strongly believe that *ML should be available to all* not only the few, so I am working on a project which exposes ML to the any person, not only computer scientists, similar to [Orange](https://orange.biolab.si/).
+I also strongly believe that *ML should be available to all* not only the few, so I am working on a project which exposes ML to any person, not only computer scientists, similar to [Orange](https://orange.biolab.si/).